Quantifying patient and neighborhood risks for stillbirth and preterm birth in Philadelphia with a Bayesian spatial

-In this paper, we present a case study on adverse pregnancy outcomes in the city of Philadelphia.
-Currently the sixth most populous city in the U.S., Philadelphia is a particularly compelling case study because it is a large urban area that has been experiencing population growth and rapid changes to its built environment for the first time in decades \cite{Balocchi2019}.
-Patient data were obtained from hospitals within the University of Pennsylvania Health System (also known as Penn Medicine) from 2010 to 2017.
-In addition, spatially varying neighborhood data from the census tracts of Philadelphia were obtained from the U.S. Census Bureau and other government agencies.
+Stillbirth and preterm birth are significantly associated with increased patient risk of neonatal mortality and morbidity, adverse neuro-developmental and cognitive outcomes, and increased health care costs \citep{Muraskas2008,Xu2016}.
+Furthermore, the occurrence of adverse perinatal outcomes is often geographically heterogeneous, with some areas that are much more severely affected than others \citep{South2012, ZahriehOlesonRomitti2019a}.
+Thus, some researchers have argued that it is critical to quantify geographic regions of excess risk of adverse pregnancy outcomes in order to better develop targeted intervention strategies for subpopulations at highest risk \citep{South2012, ZahriehOlesonRomitti2019a}.

-Our objective is to study not only patient-specific risk but also \textit{neighborhood risk} for stillbirth and preterm birth in Philadelphia.
-Recently, there has been growing interest in \textit{place-based} interventions and policies for addressing health disparities \cite{McGowan2021}.
+Recently, there has been growing interest in place-based interventions and policies for addressing health disparities \citep{McGowan2021, GaoAJE2023}.